21 Must-Have Miami Foods

 The Vibe

-A cute local farm a short drive outside the city, this can be a half-day trip or a quick jaunt for breakfast near Miami.
+A cute local farm that’s only a short drive outside the city, we recommend taking a half-day trip or a quick jaunt for breakfast near Miami.
 Mostly lush fields of strawberry plants, you can step inside the small farm shed to purchase fresh produce as well as handmade baked goods.
 Miami food doesn’t get more local than this.

 What to Order

-The fresh strawberry shake is pink and perfect, made using their very own locally grown strawberries topped with whipped cream.
-The cinnamon or pecan rolls are a gooey and sweet way to start your day, or grab a guava pie to bring home.
+The fresh strawberry shake is pink and perfect, made using the farm’s very own locally grown strawberries, topped with whipped cream.
+If you want to pair it with some must-try food in Miami, we recommend the cinnamon or pecan rolls for a gooey and sweet way to start your day, or grab a guava pie to take home.

-14. Pan Con Minuta at La Camaronera Seafood Joint and Fish Market
+14. Camaronera Sandwich at La Camaronera Seafood Joint and Fish Market

 The Vibe

-When you first walk into La Camaronera, you’ll be greeted with the smell of the sea and a room packed with people, which is how you know it’s a good spot for fresh and tasty Miami food.
+When you first walk into La Camaronera, you’ll be greeted with the smell of the sea and a room packed with people.
+That’s how we know this is a good spot for fresh and tasty Miami food.
 Squeeze your way up to the small bar in the blue and white dining area and order some local favorites.

 What to Order

-The pan con minuta, also known as the fried grouper sandwich, is what they’re most known for, and you’ll know why once you taste it.
-But they’re also serving up shrimp empanadas and golden, crispy calamari, among other tasty seafood dishes.
+The Camaronera sandwich is the Miami food this eatery is most known for, and you’ll know why once you taste it.
+But you can also opt for shrimp empanadas and golden, crispy calamari, among other tasty seafood dishes.

 La Camaronera | 1952 W. Flagler St., Miami, FL 33135 | $$